 “Do you want her?”

-I was scared to give birth, (a co-worker had shared with me she had fallen off the bed while giving birth), and given my then knowledge Black women are dying across the country giving birth, I was understandably terrified.
+I was scared to give birth.
+A co-worker had shared with me she had fallen off the bed while giving birth.
+Given my then-knowledge, Black women are dying across the country giving birth, I was understandably terrified.
 My child’s father had left me alone, because he said he was tired of the hospital and there I was in a cold birthing suite where I could literally hear the cries of another young woman down the hall and bouncing off the cold linoleum floors.

 My soul burst forth and therein was my justice realized; only in my splitting in two was there an ability for me gather all of what I need and less esoterically, I need uplifting in all of my spaces; home; work; education, loving and mothering – as a Black, Muslim woman, none of my spaces have supported my life but I have supported others without fail.
 It is expected as we are being knitted beneath our mother’s hearts that will be in service to the world and that we will learn to curve under these expectations without asking our needs be met – instead we will remain on the breath of prayers.
 It is imperative that Black women seek care and loving in sacred spaces reframing Blackness in places that have fragmented the American experiences through colonization and institutionalized racisom.